Heart disease and stroke

 The hormone oestrogen is believed to have a positive effect on the artery wall, helping to keep blood vessels flexible and allowing blood to flow through.
 A decline in oestrogen may be a factor in heart disease increase among post-menopausal women.

-Make sure your blood cholesterol, blood sugar and blood pressure are at normal levels.
-Undertake lifestyle changes such as: not smoking, avoid second-hand smoke, exercise and follow a healthy diet.
+Make sure your cholesterol, blood sugar and blood pressure are at normal levels.
+Undertake lifestyle changes such as: not smoking, avoid second hand smoke, exercise and follow a healthy diet.

 If you are concerned about heart disease or your risk, please see your healthcare professional.

-Your healthcare professional will discuss the benefits and risks of HRT treatment with you.
+Use our Symptom checklist and speak to your healthcare professional who will discuss the benefits and risks of HRT treatment with you.